Nonparametric risk bounds for time-series forecasting: Statistical learning theory for i.i.d. data

-Our goal is to control the risk of predictive models, i.e., their expected inaccuracy on new data from the same source as that used to fit the model.
-To orient readers new to this approach, we sketch how classical results in the IID setting are obtained.
+Our goal is to control the risk of predictive models, that is, their expected inaccuracy on new data from the same stochastic source as the data used to fit the model.
+To orient readers, we present some standard results for i.i.d.\ data, which are adapted to the dependent setting in \autoref{sec:risk-bounds}.